snivilised/cobrass/README.md

 - _collection(collection)_: ___Contains(is member of collection)___

 Specialised for type:

 - _string_: ___'BindValidatedStringIsMatch'___

 `Not` versions of most methods have also been provided, so for example to get string not match, use ___'BindValidatedStringIsNotMatch'___.
 The `Not` functions that have been omitted are the ones which can easily be implemented by using the opposite operator.
-There are no `Not` versions of the _comparison_ helpers, eg there is no ___'BindValidatedIntNotGreaterThan'___ because that can be easily acheieved using ___'BindValidatedIntAtMost'___.
+There are no `Not` versions of the _comparison_ helpers, eg there is no ___'BindValidatedIntNotGreaterThan'___ because that can be easily achieved using ___'BindValidatedIntAtMost'___.

 There are also `slice` versions of some of the validators, to allow an option value to be defined as a collection of values.
 An example of a `slice` version is ___'BindValidatedStringSlice'___.